IN CONVERSATION

 Even though I have a 21-string koto, I have to create music with a limited number of strings, so I have to adjust the tuning by moving the bridges.

 Compared to the piano, which has 88 keys, the koto is limited by musical scale.
-Instead of having more strings, we move around bridges to readjust the tuning.
+Instead of adding more strings, we move bridges to adjust the tuning.

 Yes, that is correct (requiring strength to play the koto).
 I must be strong, so I do yoga and Pilates twice daily.

-You took the words right out of my mouth—I was going to ask you if your craft demands elongating and core exercises like Pilates and yoga.
+You took the words right out of my mouth—I was going to ask you if your craft demands elongating and core-strengthening exercises like Pilates and yoga.

 Are you able to practice Pilates and yoga while travelling?

-I practice yoga and Pilates every day, twice daily, everywhere I visit.
+I practice yoga and Pilates twice a day, no matter where I am.

 Wow!
 That’s discipline.

 Not really.
-Music has been my discipline since I was a child, but I want Yoga and Pilates to be enjoyable and to help me calm down.
+Music has been my discipline since I was a child, but I want my practice of Yoga and Pilates to be enjoyable and to help me calm down.

-Do you change your compositions, say, on a quarterly or a bi-yearly basis?
+Do you change your compositions, say, quarterly or biannually?

-There is no plan to switch around compositions for concerts, but I change the concert program when a few new compositions are ready and if those fit the program nicely.
+I don’t have a set plan for switching compositions for concerts, but I do update the concert program whenever a few new pieces are ready that fit well with the overall theme.

 Wouldn’t that be lovely!

 Yes.
 In the city, I work on compositions for various assignments, including projects for The Freer Gallery.
 I created three new pieces for a specific Japanese artwork, the “Mind over Matter” project.
-I usually start with the image and story and come up with melodies and sounds.
+I typically begin with the image and story, which inspire me to develop melodies and sounds.

 How fascinating.
 I have always wondered how composers write music.

 You fuse music and cultures.
-How do you decide on your accompanying musicians?
+How do you select your accompanying musicians?

-My trio members are fixed—a violinist and a percussionist.
-Sometimes, I have to create a unique ensemble for one specific concert.
-When I am commissioned, let’s say, by the Freer Gallery [The Freer Gallery of Art, Washington, D.C.] to celebrate a Japanese artist, I consider specific aspects of the artist and their life story.
-This Japanese artist was also influenced by Chinese art, so I created an ensemble that included the Chinese flute.
+My trio consists of a fixed lineup: a violinist and a percussionist.
+Occasionally, I have to create a unique ensemble for a specific concert.
+When I am commissioned, let’s say, by the Freer Gallery [The Freer Gallery of Art, Washington, D.C.] to celebrate a Japanese artist, I consider specific aspects of the artist’s life and work.
+Since this artist was also influenced by Chinese art, I included a Chinese flute in the ensemble.

-What does musical brainstorming with other musicians entail?
+What does the process of musical brainstorming with other musicians involve?

 I have two positions—I am a koto player and a composer; I also have to lead my musicians.
-When I start working with new musicians, in addition to explaining the concept and the music I desire, I hear them—not only the sound or music; I want to get to know them better.
+When I start working with new musicians, in addition to explaining the concept and the music I desire, it’s equally important for me to listen to them—not just to their sound or music, but to get to know them as individuals.

 Why is listening essential?

-I teach at a few academic institutions, and the students have their own lives with different interests.
+I teach at a few academic institutions, and I recognise that my students have their own lives with different interests.
 I try to learn what is going on in their life.
-It doesn’t mean I talk to the students or ask them many questions, but I try to figure them out in my mind and then try to help them indirectly or decide to be quiet.
-I also apply this understanding approach to my musicians, as I want everyone to stay fine and happy.
+It doesn’t mean I talk to the students or ask them many questions, but I try to figure them out in my mind.
+This allows me to either provide indirect support or remain silent when necessary.
+I also apply this understanding approach to my musicians, as I want everyone to feel well and happy.

-Is there any pronounced difference between performing alone versus performing with other musicians?
+Is there any pronounced difference between performing solo and performing with other musicians?

-It’s very different [performing alone versus performing with other musicians].
-For a solo performance, I can concentrate on myself as an artist.
-But for an ensemble, it’s teamwork, and I have to lead my team to give the best performance.
-I love both and need both as an artist and a human.
+Yes, it’s very different [performing alone versus performing with other musicians].
+In a solo performance, I can focus entirely on myself as an artist.
+In contrast, performing in an ensemble requires teamwork, where I must lead my fellow musicians to deliver the best performance.
+I appreciate both experiences, as each fulfils different aspects of my identity as an artist and as a person.

 Yes.